shakalee14/attendance-tracker/README.md

 The attendance sheet is intended to record attendance for Fellows in the official program roster.

 In a production implementation, this could also be surfaced as an exception for staff review.
+Exceptions can be separately flagged and probably color coded via the google api.

 ---